Emotional Intelligence

 What is Emotional Intelligence?

-Emotional intelligence involves being able to understand and recognize the emotions of our own while being able to empathize with the emotions of other people.
-It consists of four key components:
+Emotional intelligence refers to the ability to identify and understand our own emotions while also understanding the feelings of other people.
+It is composed of four primary components:

 The Importance of Emotional Intelligence